3D PRINTING IN CANTERBURY

 3D Printing FAQ's

 SLS 3D printing is a fantastic technology.
-It can print moving parts in one go, and there is no support structures needed.
+It can print moving parts in one go, and there are no support structures needed.
 The parts are strong because of the way they are printed and the process they go through.

 Let us answer some of the questions people have when it comes to 3D printing.
 If we don’t cover all your questions, you might have, please check out our full FAQ’s page for more questions and answers.